 InterScale Scales Manager

-Shouldn't you be able to buy a variety of scale brands for your supermarket?
+Shouldn't you be able to use a variety of scale brands for your supermarket?
 Scales with different features, price, performance and support?
 We think so, which is why we developed the InterScale Scales Management system that communicates with all models of intelligent scales and barcode label printers from all of the manufacturers (full list here).

 Finally, you're free to find the best scales and label printers for the job without connectivity restraints or single-brand software restrictions - free to determine your degree of centralized control.
 InterScale improves your labeling accuracy, with less human intervention and full closed-loop feedback visibility of errors.

-By improving scale pricing and tare accuracy, InterScale can save each of your stores $1,000 per day - in each department.
+By improving scale pricing and tare accuracy, InterScale can save your stores money every day - in each department.
 Less labor costs, higher profits, higher sales volume, reduced spoils and shrink.
 Brilliant, isn't it?

-A robust closed-loop scales management system is essential not only to manage the items and pricing in your scales, but also to maintain regulatory label compliance for ingredients lists, allergens, nutri-facts (including Trans Fat), Country Of Origin (COOL) and traceability information.
+A robust closed-loop scales management system is essential for the pro-active management of remote labeling devices, but also to maintain regulatory label compliance for ingredients lists, allergens, nutri-facts, Country Of Origin (COOL) and traceability information.

 Central System l In-Store l Connectivity